nooraem/portfolio-site/README.md

-# nooraissula.com – Portfolio Website
+# issula.dev – Portfolio Website

-This is the personal portfolio website of an IT student with a strong interest in both software development and visual design.
+This is the personal portfolio website of an IT student with an interest in both software development and visual design.

 ## ✨ Features

-- Showcases selected software and graphic design projects
+- Showcases selected projects
 - Responsive, mobile-friendly layout
-- Includes contact options and social links
 - Built with modern web technologies

 ## 🛠️ Tech Stack